 As mentioned above (under Part One A "What happens if porting is not achieved?"), except in specific (e.g. physically segregated) structures, a clearing broker only owes us (not you) obligations in relation to Client Transactions and related assets.
+The consequences of this under Swiss law and Hong Kong law are set out below.

-As a result, when these contracts and assets are transferred to a back-up entity, there is a risk of insolvency challenge because our rights have effectively been taken from us on or around the time of our insolvency.
+When contracts and assets are transferred to a back-up entity, there is a risk of insolvency challenge because our rights have effectively been taken from us on or around the time of our insolvency.
 Applicable laws may not permit this and there is a risk that the courts may therefore not permit, or may unwind, any porting and related Indirect Client Transactions with this back-up entity.

-As regards a default of us, assuming that the "porting processes" are validly agreed under the contractual arrangements between theall relevant parties, the transfer of assets (margin) and positions (transactions) under such processes would be upheld under Swiss laws upon the occurrence of our default in respect of positions and, as regards margin assets, provided that any assets to be transferred are either securities or other financial instruments with a value that may be determined on the basis of objective criteria (e.g. a market price).
+As regards a default of us, assuming that the "porting processes" are validly agreed under the contractual arrangements between the all relevant parties, the transfer of assets (margin) and positions (transactions) under such processes would be upheld under Swiss laws upon the occurrence of our default in respect of positions and, as regards margin assets, provided that any assets to be transferred are either securities or other financial instruments with a value that may be determined on the basis of objective criteria (e.g. a market price).
 The relevant statutory provisions are Art.
 27(1)(c) of the Banking Act and Art.
 91(1) FMIA in combination with Art.
 90(1)(c) FMIA.
-This recognition applies irrespective of whether the porting implies a close-out netting of outstanding positions and a re-establishment of new positions or whether it results in a transfer of outstanding positions without a close-out netting (Art.
+This recognition applies irrespective of whether the porting implies a close-out netting of outstanding positions and a reestablishment of new positions or whether it results in a transfer of outstanding positions without a close-out netting (Art.
 74(2) FMIO).